This article was first published in March 2018 and updated in January 2020.

 We can now begin our Garden Route journey.
 Below you will find sections on each major towns along the Garden Route from Mossel Bay to Stormsrivier.
 Each sections will guide you on things to do, what to eat and where to stay in each area.
 You’ll find some pictures and local advice from seasoned travelers to the Garden Route.

 Let’s get started with the first stop on the Garden Route if you’re coming from Cape Town, Mossel Bay.

 Mossel Bay, Garden Route

-Recently voted “Town of the Year” in 2017 by popular Afrikaans tv show Kwêla, Mossel Bay is nothing short of amazing with an array of adventurous activities.
+Recently voted “Town of the Year” in 2017 by popular Afrikaans tv show Kwêla (Afrikaans is one of 11 official languages of South Africa), Mossel Bay is nothing short of amazing with an array of adventurous activities.
 It is especially great for historophiles and adrenaline junkies.

 Things to do in Mossel Bay, Garden Route

 There is some archeological evidence that the existence of our species actually began in Mossel Bay.
 There are guided tours to the point of human origin to learn some amazing facts and be astounded by the beauty of Pinnacle Point.

 Another historic complex is the Bartolomeu Dias Museum celebrating the first Portuguese explorer to land on the shores of South Africa in 1488.
 The largest shell museum and oldest post office are also housed in this complex.
 Underneath the St Blaize lighthouse is St Blaize cave, a popular whale-watching area and archeological site dating back 80,000 years.

 Things to do in Mossel Bay for nature and animals lovers:

 - A quick Game Drive near the Brak River at Botlierskop Private Game Reserve.